-Due to the early start, entrants who take bus transport will have a limited time to stretch, use the toilet facilities, rearrange your packs for the 10th time, place unwanted gear on our gear bus (which will be transported back to a secure area at Turoa for you) and prepare your thoughts for what is ahead.
+Due to the early start, entrants who take bus transport will have a limited time to stretch, use the toilet facilities, place unwanted gear on our gear bus (which will be transported back to a secure area at Turoa for you) and prepare your thoughts for what is ahead.
 There is a short race briefing held at 7.20am and the first wave departs bang on 7.30am.

 Saturday Afternoon post event buses.

 Buses leave Turoa (the top of Ohakune Mountain Road) post event at least event 30 minutes from 10.00am through to 4.45pm (final trip down the mountain).
 All post event buses drop entrants down to the Powderhorn Chateau at the bottom of Ohakune Mountain Road.

 – The celebrated Goat After Party theme will be announced June 2019.